V0lantis/arthurvolant.com/content/posts/2021-06-18---my-first-contrib.md

 socialImage: "/media/directions-1515420.jpg"
 ---

 Since I started developing tools and softwares, I always wanted to try contributing to the Open Source community.
-But Open Source always had had a frightening effect on me.
+Open Source always had had a frightening effect on me though.
 From afar, reading plain source code from big library such as *ReactJs* or the *Python's source code* seemed over complicated.
 How those OS developers could produce and understand such dense source files of codes ?
 How were they able to fix bugs ?
 How could it be even maintainable ?

-While working on some personal projects and learning more advanced python tricks, I came up watching [*Being a Core Developer in Python*](https://youtu.be/voXVTjwnn-U?t=968) of __Raymond Hettinger__.
+While working on some personal projects and learning more advanced python tricks, I came across [*Being a Core Developer in Python*](https://youtu.be/voXVTjwnn-U?t=968) of __Raymond Hettinger__.
 The video is a python conference given in 2016.
 I invite you to watch it, as all __Raymond Hettinger__'s videos are really good and instructive while also being funny.
 In the video, __Raymond Hettinger__ says :

 > It is my believe that he [__Guido Van Rossum__, creator of Python] knows less than 1% of what is going on in the Python world.